 Hospice services are provided by an interdisciplinary team of health care professionals and trained volunteers who address medical, emotional and spiritual needs associated with the end of life.
 The team takes care to preserve the familiar, daily routines whenever possible.

 - Spiritual care givers/Chaplains

 How Can I Learn More?

-To learn more about hospice, call the Hospice Director at Northfield Hospital at 507-646-1457.
-If you're a current hospice family and need to speak to a nurse, call 507-646-1457 Monday -Friday from 8 a.m. to 4 p.m.
-After hours and on weekends, call 507-646-1244 and ask to have the on-call hospice nurse paged.
+To learn more about hospice, call the Hospice Social Worker at 507-646-1037.
+If you're a current hospice family and need to speak to a nurse, call 507-646-1457 to be connected with an on-call nurse.

 "We are permitted to grieve because we have been privileged to love.
 To escape grief at the cost of never having loved is too dear a price to pay." -Author Unknown

 Bereavement services are provided to patients and families as part of our holistic hospice care, and continue for grieving families after the death of their loved one.
 As part of our follow-up, you will receive personal contact by members of our Hospice Team in person or by phone.
-If you would like to schedule a visit or learn more about resources in Northfield and the surrounding communities, please contact the Northfield Hospice Bereavement Coordinator at 507-646-1349.
+If you would like to schedule a visit or learn more about resources in Northfield and the surrounding communities, please contact the Northfield Hospice Bereavement Coordinator at 507-646-1456.

 Bereavement Article Series

 Each month you will receive an article and additional writings about some aspect of grief and loss.
 Please share these articles and information with others who may appreciate the information and insights.
 We hope they become a helpful resource to you and your family members.